-Activity What You Need To Know Bathing, Showering, and Swimming The Reader is not water-resistant and should NEVER be submerged in water or other liquid.
+Activity What You Need To Know Bathing, Showering, and Swimming CAUTION: Do NOT place the Reader in water or other liquids as this may cause it to not function properly and may lead to risk of fire or burns.
 Your Sensor is water-resistant and can be worn while bathing, showering, or swimming.
 Note: Do NOT take your Sensor deeper than 3 feet (1 meter) or immerse it longer than 30 minutes in water.
 Sleeping Your Sensor should not interfere with your sleep.
 It is recommended that you scan your Sensor before going to sleep and when you wake up because your Sensor holds only 8 hours of data at a time.
 For example, if you sleep for 9 hours without scanning your Sensor, 1 hour of data will not be collected and a gap will appear on your glucose graph.
 If you have reminders set to go off while you are sleeping, place the Reader nearby.